xiaohan2012/daily-reading/october/a-fast-order-based-approach-for-core-mainteinance.md

 for each visited $`w \not\in V_C`$, we leave them there (the paper say it "append to $`O_k^{'}`$")

 for each visited $`w \in V_C`$, we *prepend* them to $`O_{k+1}^{'}`$ ($`K+1`$ core)

+# compared to the traversal algorithm

+traversal does not use the order information from core decomposition, which this algorithm does.

+# questions

+- what if for edge `(u, v)`, `u, v \in O_k`? --- does not matter, we only consider order. `v` might be changed to `K+1`

+# batch setting